 When people retire, they have more spare time to spend at home than was previously the case.
 Not surprisingly, many retirees choose to fill this void with pets.
 Are cats good pets for seniors?

 Feline companions form strong bonds with their owners, providing much-needed love, affection, and company.
-Cats do not require walking, and they are clean animals.
+Cats don’t require walking, and they’re clean animals.
 However, cats can cause trips, interrupt sleep, or have destructive tendencies (clawing carpets and furniture).
 You’ll also need to meet the cost of food, toys, and vet care.

 Advantages of Cats for Seniors

-Cats make good pets for seniors because they are easy to care for compared to other animals.
+Cats make good pets for seniors because they’re easy to care for compared to other animals.
 Felines are independent animals, even if they live indoors.

 As long as a cat receives enough attention to feel loved and acknowledged, it’ll rarely bother its owner.
 Some reasons why a cat is lower maintenance than other pets include: